Calculating Beam Deflection from First Principles

 Sure enough, this is the same value we obtained above.
 By plotting these equations, we can further visualise the contribution of each load towards the overall deflected shape, Fig. 9.

-That’s all for this one, I’ll see you in the next one.
+That’s all for now, I’ll see you in the next one.

 Dr Seán Carroll